nbrucy/git_tuto/git.md

 ### Merging branches

-In a colloborative environnement, merging is better done using the *Merge request* or *Pull request* feature of Gitlab/Github
+In a collaborative environnement, merging is better done using the *Merge request* or *Pull request* feature of Gitlab/Github

 ---